The new Philips OLED+935 has B&W sound and is available as a 48-inch model

 Last but by no means least, the OLED935 also gains a fourth side of Ambilight LEDs along its bottom edge.
 For those still unfamiliar with Ambilight; it's a technology that extends the onscreen action on to the wall around the TV in the form of coloured light.
 It's utterly spectacular and actually has benefits to picture quality by increasing perceived contrast and making the screen seem bigger than it really is.
 Adding this fourth side makes a fairly significant difference if you're wall-mounting the TV.

-On the negative side, it seems that Philips has chosen not to upgrade the HDMIs for this new model so, unless we're very much mistaken, the only HDMI 2.1 feature it will have is ALLM (Auto Low Latency Mode).
-If correct, that means there's no support for eARC (Enhanced Audio Return Channel), VRR (Variable Refresh Rate) or HFR (High Frame Rate, also often referred to as 4K@120Hz).
+On the negative side, it seems that Philips has chosen not to upgrade the HDMIs for this new model, so the only HDMI 2.1 feature that the OLED935 has is ALLM (Auto Low Latency Mode).
+That means there's no support for eARC (Enhanced Audio Return Channel), VRR (Variable Refresh Rate) or HFR (High Frame Rate, also often referred to as 4K@120Hz).

 The 55-inch and 65-inch versions of the OLED+935 will be available later this month (September), with the 48-inch model following in October.
-Pricing has yet to be revealed, but we are pushing and will report back when we have it.
-For reference, the 55in version of the OLED805 launched at £1499.
+Pricing is as follows:

 MORE: